 Don’t teach in Thailand if…

-Every year hundreds of people fly to the “Land of Smiles” to teach because they want to experience something new.
+Every year hundreds of people fly to the “Land of Smiles” to teach English.
 The list of benefits this choice offers is so large that instead of focusing on them, I have compiled a list of reasons it may not be the best option for everyone.
 You may want to reconsider if…

 You Want to Make A Lot of Money

 If you’re reading this, then you probably already know the teaching salary in Thailand isn’t the best.
 In comparison to the cost of living, you can live very well—but when it comes to making those international bank transfers every month, it can be a bit painful.
 That said, jobs at international schools tend to offer more money and there is no shortage of private tutoring opportunities throughout the country.
 Many teachers, myself included, survive from their tutoring money and transfer their salaries home each month.
 You can save, but it definitely takes commitment.

 The Full Moon Party, Khaosan Road – YES, Thailand is a fun place to party.
 Alcohol is cheap and there is never a shortage of events to attend.
 However, if this is your primary reason for visiting Thailand, I think backpacking or a holiday would be a better option.
 Don’t get me wrong, over the course of my 18 months there I had an endless amount of raging weekends all over the country, but the focus during the week should be the job.

 You Aren’t Willing to Embrace a New Culture